ccicconetti/support/README.md

 At least two ways:

-1. [recommended] Include the full git source tree in your project as a submodule (e.g., under `support`), add a `add_subdirectory(support/Support)` directive to your `CMakeLists.txt` file, fix the header inclusion path so that is also searches in there, and finally in all your targets that use the library add `uiiitsupport`.
+1. [recommended] Include the full git source tree in your project as a submodule (e.g., under `support`), add `add_subdirectory(support/Support)` and `add_subdirectory(support/RpcSupport)` directives to your `CMakeLists.txt` file, fix the header inclusion path so that is also searches in there, and finally in all your targets that use the library add `uiiitsupport` and `uiiitrpcsupport`

 2. Copy the header files in your header inclusion path, copy the compiled libraries in your library inclusion path.